neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-  *As a user, I am able to change the content of my shopping bag before continuing to completion (add more or remove the artwork), except if I am a superuser.*
+  *As a user, I can change the content of my shopping bag before continuing to completion (add more or remove the artwork), except if I am a superuser.*

-  *As a user, I am able to see a full breakdown of the total cost, including the shipping charge before proceeding to payment, except if I am a superuser.*
+  *As a user, I can see a full breakdown of the total cost, including the shipping charge before proceeding to payment, except if I am a superuser.*

 - **🧪 Test:**
+- Add an item to a bag.
+- Navigate to a bag page by clicking on a navbar (bag icon + total amount) or by clicking on view-bag if you are navigating from the `product-detail` of the particular item you have just added to the bag.
+- If you are viewing the page on medium and large devices, you should see the image of the item on the left, product name next to it on the right of the image, SKU underneath the name and price as the third item in that row.
+On the far right side, you should see a bin.
+- If you click on a bin, the item should get removed from the bag and if removed successfully you should get a notification this was done.
+- If you had no other items in the bag you should have a message saying you have no items with a button to `go shopping`.
+- Underneath the above, you should see a summary of your order, which should include the total amount of the bag, delivery charge and the total amount you would pay.
+If you haven't met the `free delivery` threshold, you should see a message with the extra amount you need to spend to qualify for free delivery.
+- You should then see `Keep shopping` and `Checkout` buttons.
+If you are viewing this on your mobile phone, you should see a charge breakdown at the top, followed by the bag contents summary underneath it.
+Functionalities should be the same as for larger devices.

 - **📌 Result:**

+  - All buttons and messages are working as intended.
+  - Content is displayed as intended.
+  - The user can review items before going to secure checkout.
+  - The user can change bag content (remove items from the bag or go shopping to add more).

 - **✅ Verdict:**

+  All tests passed and functionality worked as intended.

 ### Checkout & Checkout Success ###

 - **📖 User story:**

-    *As a user, I am able to see a full breakdown of the total cost, including the shipping charge before proceeding to payment, except if I am a superuser.*
+    *As a user, I can see a full breakdown of the total cost, including the shipping charge before proceeding to payment, except if I am a superuser.*

-    *As a user, I am able to purchase the artwork using my card in a secure environment, except if I am a superuser.*
+    *As a user, I can purchase the artwork using my card in a secure environment, except if I am a superuser.*

-    *As a user, I am able to receive an email confirmation once I complete the payment, except if I am a superuser.*
+    *As a user, I can receive an email confirmation once I complete the payment, except if I am a superuser.*

 - **🧪 Test:**